GOUTHAMRANGU/SDCND-UDACITY/PROJECT3/Readme.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+File structure:

+I have already included a model.json file in the folder with the model that gave the best performance.

+* drive.py: File that loads the neural network model to be tested on the simulator.
+To be run as, python drive.py model.json
+* model.py: File that reads training data and trains the neural network. python model.py.
+Note, this scripts prints out model files in the format $model _ i.json$ for each training iteration $i$, and the model with lowest mean square error is saved as $model _ best.json$ after the models were trained, I checked the model that gives the best performance around the track, and saved that model as $model.json$
+* driving_log.csv: File containing driving data (steering, throttle and speed) along with the path to image files.
+* /IMG: Folder containing images from center, left and right cameras of the car.
+These path to these images are included in driving_log.csv file, and are read during training.
+* Readme: This file containing details of model training.

+I had models that showed very low validation score, but poor transfer, and others that had higher validation scores and showed better performance.
+So I decided to instead check driving performance on track 1 as validation.
+I discarded models that did not complete 1 full lap.
+My validation test was driving performance on track 1 in naive conditions, and I tested it by running the model on different track and resolutions/image sizes of track 1.

 ### Python code for this project is broken to parts as listed below
 1. Data acquisition and visualization from storage space